Top 7 HR Metrics that matter the most to your startup and small business

 6. HR Metrics about Employee ‘Turnover’

 This metric tells you about the number of employees that leave your company in a given year.
-It helps you identify the attrition rate and also gives a better picture on recruitment related costs, especially when combined with the HR metric of cost of hiring a new employee.
+It helps you identify the attrition rate and also gives a better picture of recruitment-related costs, especially when combined with the HR metric of the cost of hiring a new employee.

 Longevity and consistency of employees also helps to determine the level of satisfaction of employees.
 These HR Metrics help a business understand the average amount of time that the employees have been in a company.
 This along with the above metric, further helps in overall human resource management, especially from a recruitment and cost per employee perspective.